-Coastshare is a Cost Sharing Group (CSG).
+Coastshare - is a Cost Sharing Group (CSG).
 The Council and Alive Leisure Trust became members of Coastshare in 2014.
 Services from the Council were provided to the Trust and the costs were reimbursed within the CSG.
 The cost sharing exemption applies when two or more organisations with exempt or non-business activities join to form a CSG.
 A CSG is a separate, independent entity, set up to enable its members to supply themselves with certain qualifying services at cost and exempt from VAT.
 The cost sharing exemption applies only in very specific circumstances and does not cover normal shared services arrangements.
-HMRC are currently contacting all Councils involved in this group to review the VAT treatment.
-At this stage it is not known what the outcome of this review may be.
+An enquiry has been raised with HMRC, the outcome as yet unconfirmed.